 Dogs of this breed are friendly and loving, and make for ideal lap dogs.
 But don’t be fooled into thinking that these petite pooches are lazy couch potatoes!
 After a Chiweenie is done with cuddling, he’ll want to play… a lot.
 And only when he’s all tuckered out from playing, he’ll be content to sleep beside you on the couch.

 Ideal for singles, seniors and those who like to travel (the Chiweenie is quite portable) or live in an apartment or condo; this breed is attractive to a wide range of households.
 In many ways, it is this versatility that contributes to their widespread popularity.
-However, the breed does tend to bark, which he puts to use in his role of chief watchdog.
+However, the breed does tend to bark, which they put to use in their role of chief watchdog.
 Is the Chiweenie the right dog for you?
 Read on to learn more about this cute breed.

 As far as designer dogs go, the Chiweenie is one of the cutest ones around.
 Long and small, this adorable hybrid is picking up in popularity.

 The overwhelming majority of designer dogs has a mysterious past.
 Apart from the few of the most popular hybrids, dogs like Chiweenie have no origin story.
 However, even if there is no single breeder or clear creation timeline for this Chihuahua and Doxie mix, we can give an estimate of its origin.
 The Chiweenie is a relatively new breed of designer dog, which likely had its start in North America.
 They were bred as early as the 1990s, but are gaining popularity has more owners and fans sing their praises.